CrawlForge

 Can the CrawlForge CLI output structured data for parsing?+

 Yes -- pass --json on any command and the output is clean JSON suitable for piping into jq or any JSON-aware tool.
-Use --pretty for human-readable formatting, or --output <file> to write directly to disk.
+Use --pretty for human-readable formatting, or redirect stdout to a file (crawlforge scrape <url> --pretty > out.json).

 Related Articles